 Setting up your edit

 Your workspace doesn't have to conform to any standards.
-With Adobe Creative Cloud and FCPX, you can even save your custom workspace (as well as your custom keyboard shortcuts).
+With Adobe Creative Cloud and FCPX, you can even save your custom workspace to recall later.
 Adobe takes it a step further and allows you to save to the cloud so that when you use a friend's computer, you can just load your workspace up just like it's your computer.
 Your friend can restore their workspace just as easily when you're done.
 I've done this countless times before and it is suuuuuuper helpful...

 Alright, Now that we're organized, we've ingested all of our footage and organized it all up to be edited, we can start editing.

-Most of the buttons on screen will also have their own dedicated key binds.
-The "B" key is your blade tool, the "I" and "O" key will select an "in" and "out" point.
-The "J", "K", "L" and ";" keys will allow you to play through your footage, reverse, pause, and fast forward through your timeline.
+Most of the buttons on-screen will also have their own dedicated key binds.
+The "B" key is usually your blade tool, the "I" and "O" key will usually select an "in" and "out" point.
+The "J", "K", and "L" keys will usually allow you to reverse/rewind, pause, and play/fast forward, respectively through your timeline.
 I can't possibly give you an example of every key bind or button in an editing software.
 You're going to have to look that up on your own.
-One thing I can suggest is buying an editing keyboard, which will have icons/pictograms and is color coordinated to what each key does.
+One thing I can suggest to help you is to buy an editing keyboard, which will have color coordinated icons/pictograms to help you see what each key does.

 These tools and keybinds are the most important part of editing.
 Stay away from your mouse unless you have to.
 Everything can be done with a keyboard when cutting.
 This will make you a faster editor.

 I know that this video is for Adobe Premiere, like I said though, the premise is all the same.
 Listen to him.
 Treat yourself to this video.
-College didn't even give me this much insight.